How do we estimate stellar elemental abundances from stellar light? Let’s explore our workflow with images:

 • What types of stars are we most interested in and how can we select them best (before taking their spectra)?

 We have thought about this a lot and decided to select stars with a magnitude 9 to 14.
-Magnitudes are logarithmic quantities that tell us how bright object are.
-As an example: The Sun has a magnitude of −26.74, the full moon −12.90, the brightest stars Sirius has −1.47, Vega has 0, the Andromeda Galaxy has +3.44, and our 2nd closest star Proxima Centauri has +11.05.
+Magnitudes are logarithmic quantities that tell us how bright objects appear in the sky.
+As an example: The Sun has a magnitude of −26.74, the full moon −12.90, the brightest star Sirius has −1.47, Vega has 0, the Andromeda Galaxy has +3.44, and our 2nd closest star Proxima Centauri has +11.05.

 For more details on how we actually select our stars see our target selection and observing page.